MicrosoftDocs/azure-docs/articles/azure-sql/database/scripts/sql-data-sync-sync-data-between-sql-databases.md

 ## Prerequisites

 - Create a database in Azure SQL Database from an AdventureWorksLT sample database as a hub database.
-- Create a SQL Server on-premises database as a member database.
+- Create a database in Azure SQL Database in the same region as the sync database.
 - Update the parameter placeholders before running the example.

 ## Example